 Recent years have seen the emergence of numerous activities in economics identified first and foremost as heterodox.
-For example 1999 witnessed the formation of the Association for Heterodox Economics (AHE), an organisation that now sponsors an annual conference, postgraduate training workshops and more1.
-In October 2002 The University of Missouri at Kansas City hosted a conference on "The history of heterodox economics in the 20th century".
+For example, 1999 witnessed the formation of the Association for Heterodox Economics (AHE), an organisation that now sponsors an annual conference, postgraduate training workshops and more.
+In October 2002, The University of Missouri at Kansas City hosted a conference on 'The History of Heterodox Economics in the 20th Century'.
 December 2002 saw the inaugural conference of the Australian Society of Heterodox Economists (SHE) at the University of New South Wales.
-Six months later, in June 2003, back at the University of Missouri at Kansas City, ICAPE (the International Confederation of Associations for Pluralism in Economics) celebrated its ten-vear birthday with its "first world conference on the future of heterodox economics."
-The Review of Radical Political Economics has recently announced that a forthcoming edition will comprise a special issue on the History of Radical Heterodox Economics.
-The University of Utah sports a Heterodox Economics Student Association (HESA).
-And on the Internet it is possible to find a large number of sites dedicated to promoting specifically "heterodox economics" and providing significant relevant resources2, including a heterodox newsletter3.
+Six months later, in June 2003, back at the University of Missouri at Kansas City, ICAPE (the International Confederation of Associations for Pluralism in Economics) celebrated its ten-year birthday with its 'First World Conference on the Future of Heterodox Economics'.
+Soon after this, journals started devoting whole issues to the movement or its history.
+A Heterodox Economics Newsletter has since emerged.
+At the time of writing, the University of Utah sports a Heterodox Economics Student Association (HESA) and, on the Internet, it is possible to find a large number of sites dedicated to promoting specifically 'heterodox economics' and providing significant relevant resources.